 See Beirut’s Blue Mosque

-Even if you don’t follow a particular religion, it’s still worth visiting Mohammad Al-Amin Mosque of Beirut.
+Even if you don’t follow a particular religion, it’s still worth visiting the Mohammad Al-Amin Mosque of Beirut.

 It’s the largest mosque in Lebanon, distinctly Ottoman in design with inspiration taken from Istanbul’s famous blue mosque.